mus-format/mus-go/README.md

 # Structs Support
-In fact, mus-go does not support structural data types, which means that we will have to implement the `mus.Marshaller`, `mus.Unmarshaller` and `mus.Sizer` interfaces ourselves.
+In fact, mus-go does not support structural data types, which means that we will have to implement the `mus.Marshaller`, `mus.Unmarshaller`, `mus.Sizer` and `mus.Skipper` interfaces ourselves.
 But it's not difficult at all, for example:
 ```go
 package main